Pasadena Child Custody Lawyer

 Experienced Child Custody Attorney Serving Los Angeles County, CA

 Child custody and the related subject of visitation rights can raise many questions in a divorce proceeding.
-At The Law Offices of Makupson & Howard, our best advice is to retain a competent Pasadena family law attorney who has the experience to correctly answer your questions.
-Our attorneys provide compassionate and comprehensive support, considering both the emotional and legal aspects of each case.
-We are committed to guiding you through the legal maze, ensuring that you have clarity and confidence in the decisions that are made concerning your family.
+At The Law Offices of Makupson & Howard, our best advice is to retain a competent Pasadena family law attorney who has the knowledge to answer your questions.
+Our attorneys provide compassionate and thorough support, considering both the emotional and legal aspects of each case.
+We guide you through the legal process, helping you make decisions that protect your family's future.

 We frequently get asked questions such as:

-• Does a father get the same consideration as the mother in custody matters?
+- Does a father receive the same consideration as the mother in custody matters?

-• Is child custody affected by parental criminal records in the state of California?
+- Does child custody consider parental criminal records in California?

-• What are the factors the court will look at in awarding custody?
+- What factors does the court consider when awarding custody?

-Settling child custody in Pasadena can be an emotional time for any family.
-Even when parents are divorcing amicably, understanding the options and how custody will work is crucial.
-Seeking a divorce lawyer for your child custody battle in Pasadena?
-You need an accomplished child custody lawyer in Pasadena.
-We utilize our formal training in mediation to attempt resolution without court intervention.
-If parents cannot agree in this manner, our collectively 56 years of experience in family law can be employed to effectively address child custody in the courts.
-Our firm's in-depth knowledge of California's family law statutes ensures that every angle is explored, maximizing the opportunity for favorable resolutions.
+Arranging child custody in Pasadena can be a stressful period for any family.
+When parents are divorcing amicably, understanding the options and the custody process is essential.
+If you seek a divorce lawyer for your child custody matter in Pasadena, you need an accomplished child custody lawyer in Pasadena.
+We draw upon our formal training in mediation to help clients reach resolution without court intervention when possible.
+When parents cannot reach an agreement, we put our collective 56 years of experience in family law to work in court.
+Our team's in-depth knowledge of California family law ensures that every consideration is explored to maximize the opportunity for favorable outcomes.

 Contact a Pasadena child custody lawyer at (888) 328-2734 for protection of your rights!